-NOTE: When Quick Create is used, the Volume Set will be mapped by default to both host channels "SATA&USB/0".
-After the initialization is done, please use the Modify Volume Set function to modify the host channel as you need.
+NOTE: When Quick Create is used, the Volume Set will be mapped by default to two host channels "SATA&USB".
+After the initialization is done, you can use the Modify Volume Set function to modify the host channel mapping to "SATA" only or "USB" only.